mjoshd/Hass.io_on_Ubuntu_Server_18.04/README.md

 * Configure, start, and open the chosen addon.

-* Use the addon to upload the snapshot to the "backup" directory
+* Use the addon to upload the snapshot to the "backup" directory.

-* Open Hass.io > Snapshots
+* Open Hass.io > Snapshots.

-* Click the Reload icon in the upper-right corner of the pane
+* Click the Reload icon in the upper-right corner of the pane.

-* Click the desired snapshot, ensure all the boxes are filled, then click 'Wipe & Restore'
+* Click the desired snapshot, ensure all the boxes are filled, then click 'Wipe & Restore'.

-* After it is complete, log in and verify everything is working
+* After it is complete, log in and verify everything is working.

 ## Notes